Wonton Soup: Proof Structures Under Interventions

 Lesions and Rerouting

-Zhang et al. (2024) demonstrate that decentralized systems (like self-sorting arrays) can navigate around “damaged” components to reach a global goal.
-We replicate this by blocking specific tactics or lemma families from a known solution path.
-We measure whether the solver reroutes to a new attractor or collapses, quantifying the “competency” of the search process.
+Zhang et al. (2024) demonstrate that decentralized systems, such as self-sorting arrays, can navigate around “damaged” components to reach a global goal, whereas our proof-search version blocks specific tactics or lemma families from a known solution path and measures whether the solver finds a different proof route or fails under the block.

 Pattern Invariance (TAME)

-The TAME framework (Levin, 2022) argues that behavioral structures—not just low-level mechanisms—persist under perturbation.
-In wonton-soup, we use Graph Edit Distance (GED) and basin analysis to determine if proof search trajectories settle into stable, recurrent families (attractors) across different seeds and interventions.
+The TAME framework (Levin, 2022) argues that behavioral structures, not just low-level mechanisms, persist under perturbation, and in wonton-soup we use Graph Edit Distance (GED) and basin analysis to determine whether proof search repeatedly settles into the same proof-graph clusters across different seeds and interventions.

 3. Harness and Corpus Design

-Corpus and run configuration are first-class artifacts.
-Corpus builds are manifest-backed and run configs are snapshot-pinned.
-Downstream analysis reads those artifacts directly, keeping the baseline fixed while only the intervention axis varies.
+Corpus and run configuration are saved as explicit inputs to every comparison: corpus builds are manifest-backed, run configs are snapshot-pinned, and downstream analysis reads those inputs directly, keeping the baseline fixed while only the intervention changes.

-We also separate validity from capability.
-Gate A checks that an item is structurally processable for the chosen backend and schema contract.
-Gate B checks whether the provider and search policy can do meaningful work on that valid slice under the configured budget.
-Intervention studies run on slices that pass both gates, so failure modes are easier to interpret.
+We also separate validity from capability: a theorem can be well-formed for a backend even if the provider cannot solve it under budget, so Gate A checks that an item is structurally processable for the chosen backend and schema, whereas Gate B checks whether the provider and search policy can do meaningful work on that valid slice.

-Deterministic selection (--sample with --seed) is how we ensure replayability.
-If you rerun later with the same corpus ref and selector inputs, you should recover the same theorem slice and comparable outputs.
+Deterministic selection (--sample with --seed) is how we ensure replayability, since rerunning later with the same corpus ref and selector inputs should recover the same theorem slice and comparable outputs.

-Run-level schemas complete the provenance contract with run_config.json, run_status.json, and summary.json.gz being responsible for postprocess, lake extraction, and cross-run audits.
+Run-level schemas complete the provenance record with run_config.json, run_status.json, and summary.json.gz for postprocess, lake extraction, and cross-run audits.

 What is fixed per comparison run